laserkelvin/lin2latex/README.md

 1. Install the required Python packages by typing

-`pip install -r requirements.txt`
+`pip install .`

-2. Optional: if you want the script accessible from anywhere, add it to a directory in your path.
+1. Optional: if you want the script accessible from anywhere, add it to a directory in your path.
 The simplest way would be with `sudo` access:

-`sudo cp lin2latex.py /usr/local/bin/`
+`sudo cp scripts/lin2latex.py /usr/local/bin/`

 # Usage